Joc Pederson Player Props: Giants vs. Rangers

 Joc Pederson At The Plate

-- Pederson has eight doubles, two triples, 11 home runs and 39 walks while hitting .229.
+- Pederson is hitting .229 with eight doubles, two triples, 11 home runs and 39 walks.

-- Pederson has had at least one RBI in 34.6% of his games this year (27 of 78), with two or more RBI 10 times (12.8%).
-He has also accounted for three or more of his team's runs in one contest.
+- In 34.2% of his games this season, Pederson has notched at least one RBI.
+In 10 of those games (12.7%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in one contest.

-- In 42.3% of his games this season, he has scored at least once.
-And he's had six games with multiple runs (7.7%).
+- He has scored in 33 games this season (41.8%), including multiple runs in six games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.